julioisaias/realtime-rs/README.md

 ## Disclaimer

-This is not a crate.
-This is a basic implementation so some functionality may be missing.
+This is not a crate so some functionality may be missing.

 ## Contribution

-This is basically an implementation that can help someone who is looking for some solution built from scratch.
+This is basically that it can help someone who is looking for a solution built from scratch.

 ## License